skvadrik/re2c/src/manual/features/encodings/encodings.rst

 * UTF-8 is a variable-length encoding.
 Its code space includes all Unicode code points, from 0 to 0xD7FF and from 0xE000 to 0x10FFFF.
-One code point is represented with sequence of one, two, three, or four 1-byte code units.
-Size of ``YYCTYPE`` must be 1 byte.
+One code point is represented with a sequence of one, two, three, or four 1-byte code units.
+The size of ``YYCTYPE`` must be 1 byte.

 In Unicode, values from range 0xD800 to 0xDFFF (surrogates) are not valid Unicode code points.
 Any encoded sequence of code units that would map to Unicode code points in the range 0xD800-0xDFFF, is ill-formed.
-The user can control how ``re2c`` treats such ill-formed sequences with the ``--encoding-policy <policy>`` flag.
+The user can control how ``re2c`` treats such ill-formed sequences with the ``--encoding-policy <policy>`` switch.

 For some encodings, there are code units that never occur in a valid encoded stream (e.g., 0xFF byte in UTF-8).
 If the generated scanner must